NorwegianVeterinaryInstitute/nvi-documentation/docs/source/tutorials/Variant_calling_reads_mapping_trusting.md

 **The amount of variant discovered depend on how closely related your reference is to the strain(s) used for discovering variants.**
 Questions:
 - Lab9_st166 is quiet closely related to EGD-e.
 Did choosing an other closely related strain as reference reduced the number of potential snps?
-- Lab9_st162 is quiet distantly related to EGD-e.
-How do you think the reference choice will influence your analyses for SNPs detection?
+- Lab9_st162 is quite distantly related to EGD-e.
+How do you think the reference choice will influence your analyses for SNP detection?

 The variant caller must discriminate between real variant and "noise" (sequencing error and absence of trimming).

 The choice of the reference used in variant calling will influence which variants are detected, as a variant is a difference in base relative to another sequence used as reference.
 For detecting variants between multiple samples, a common reference has to be used.

-Having a common reference that is as closely related to the common set of isolates is important when you want to do phylogenies based on SNPs.
+Having a common reference that is as closely related as possible to the common set of isolates is important when you want to do phylogenies based on SNPs.
 Every site that produce indel will be removed from the phylogenetic reconstruction (unless a special model that account for indels is used).

 If a reference it too distantly related, it is possible that many of your reads wont map to the reference (as they are too different, they might not be considered for local alignment).
 This might reduce your ability to detect variants in the loci that not very conserved in the genome.